ItsTraderbaby/UNI/PRD.md

 ### 🧬 Category Claim: CGEI

 **Conversational Generative Emotion Interface**
-This is UNI's legacy.
+This is •UNI•'s legacy.

 The interface has always been the forgotten layer.
-UNI makes it emotional.
+•UNI• makes it emotional.
 Artistic.
 Alive.

 Just as Snapchat redefined the camera...
-UNI redefines the chat bubble.
+•UNI• redefines the chat bubble.

 > In 10 years, chat without CGEI will feel like websites without video.